SofiaGNu/Optimized_Formulation_Design_Surfactant_Blends/README.md

 to enable the prediction and optimization of surfactant formulations without requiring experimental mixture data.

-The repository provides all resources required to reproduce the main results of the study, including:

-the curated database of interaction parameters (β) subset used for model training its and mordred molecular descriptors trained β machine learning model ternary mixture validation results
-Case study results
+- molecular descriptors and data-driven beta prediction
+- thermodynamic CMC blending via RST
+- multi-objective optimization for formulation screening

+The workflows allow you to screen surfactant blends, estimate beta from structure, and predict CMC in several units, using only component SMILES.

+---

+## What is included

+- curated beta interaction dataset derived from experimental CMC data
+- Mordred descriptor sets used for model training
+- trained beta model and parameter files
+- ternary-mixture validation outputs
+- case-study outputs and reports